Professor Brian Edward Carpenter

 M.A., M.Sc., Ph.D.

 Brian E. Carpenter joined the University of Auckland in September 2007.
 He was appointed Professor in January 2009 (part-time appointment).
+He is now an honorary academic.
+He is also a member of the Technical Advisory Board of the Huawei Network Technology Laboratory.

 From 1985 to 1996, he led the networking group at CERN, the European Laboratory for Particle Physics, in Geneva, Switzerland.
 This followed ten years in software for process control systems at CERN, interrupted by three years teaching undergraduate computer science at Massey University, New Zealand.